 - Extended or even sometimes reduced how long your trip lasts.

-Airlines sell tickets as much as 11 months in advance but rarely end up flying the same schedules they sold.
 (Note: Most of these changes are relatively minor, like a ten-minute change in departure time).

 What To Do If the Flight Schedule Changes Don’t Work for You?